kogisin/gaia/README.md

 ## Import wallet

 I used this wallet throughout the previous testnets.

-I verified that it is included in genesis.json
+I verified the below account is included in the genesis file

 ```
 $ gaiacli keys add <name> --recover